getsitecontrol/wordpress-plugin/readme.txt

 - **On-page behavior triggers**: display popups based on how long a visitor has spent on a webpage, how much they have scrolled down, or other custom action-based parameters.
 - **Audience targeting**: choose who should see each widget.
-Target visitors by their language, location, device, browser, OS, traffic source, IP or UTM parameters.
+Target visitors by their language, location, device, browser, OS, traffic source, or UTM parameters.
 Create personalized messages by combining several parameters for different audiences.
 - **Exit-intent technology**: show popups right before a visitor abandons a webpage.
 Use this feature to offer a special last-minute deal or display a website exit survey.
-- **Integrations**: connect Getsitecontrol to any email marketing app, Google Analytics, Slack, and Zapier.
+- **Integrations**: connect Getsitecontrol to any email marketing app using built-in integrations or Zapier.
+Track widgets' performance with Google Analytics.
-- **Autoresponder** – send automated emails to those who subscribe to your newsletter, interact with a contact form, or fill out a survey.
+- **Autoresponder**: send automated emails to those who subscribe to your newsletter, interact with a contact form, or fill out a survey.
-- **9 webpage positions for each widget**: decide whether a widget should appear as a modal popup, a floating bar at the top or the bottom of a page, a slide-in, a side button, or a tab.
+- **Handcrafted templates**: easily create customizable widgets that will perfectly match the design of your website and help you achieve a wide variety of marketing goals.
-- **Widget customization**: make use of the image gallery, custom fields, and color themes matching your website - or build and design a new form from scratch using your own copy and creative.
+- **CSS editor**: benefit from the built-in CSS editor to tailor the design of your popups.
+Use it to change text and color parameters, animation type, and page position.
-- **Mobile responsiveness** – have your popups automatically adjusted to smaller screens to maintain great user experience and comply with Google requirements.
+- **Mobile responsiveness**: adjust widget appearance for various mobile devices manually and make sure your message looks clear and coherent on smaller screens.
 - **A/B testing** – create up to 5 variations of the same widget and run a split test to find out which copy, creative, and call-to-action brings you higher ROI.
 - **Real-time statistics** – analyze widget performance right in the app dashboard using easy-to-read graphs and reports generated in real-time.